 Although native to the Indo-Pacific, lionfish are an unwanted resident of Bermuda’s waters.
-The poisonous fish has few natural predators and wreaks havoc on our coral reefs, killing and eating young fish like snappers and groupers.
+The venomous fish has few natural predators and wreaks havoc on our coral reefs, killing and eating young fish like snappers and groupers.
 Lionfish become sexually mature after just one year and females lay eggs every few days.
 In fact, a single female can lay up to 2 million eggs per year!
 In order to tackle the lionfish in Bermuda, it’s imperative that we spear as many as we possibly can, and the bright side is that lionfish are delicious!
 Here are 3 of the BEST ways to enjoy lionfish.

 If you’re looking to help eradicate the lionfish population in Bermuda, contact Groundswell at firstname.lastname@example.org.